FrozenSalad/Self-Bot-Guide/README.md

 ## Introduction

-My very own documentation for beginners trying to learn about self botting, as said in the title, this is a beginner ground so it doesn't cover anything that isn't directly correlated to discord.py-self
+My very own documentation for beginners trying to learn about self botting, as said in the title, this is a beginner ground so it doesn't cover everything in the library nor anything that isn't directly correlated to discord.py-self

 - **Discord Self-Bots are indeed against TOS, it may risk your account getting banned**
     - *I am not responsible if you're account gets banned, please don't come after me if it does please :3*